-(a) Seizure of person or property. --IN GENERAL.
-At the commencement of and during the course ofthroughout an action, allevery remedyies is available that, under the law of the District of Columbia, providesing for seizingure of a person or property for the purpose ofto secureing satisfaction of the potential judgment. -ultimately to be entered in the action are available under the circumstances and in the manner provided by the law of the District of Columbia existing at the time the remedy is sought, subject to the following qualifications: (1) any existing statute of the United States governs to the extent to which it is applicable; and (2) the action in which any of the foregoing remedies is used shall be commenced and prosecuted pursuant to these Rules. (b) SPECIFIC KINDS OF REMEDIES.
+- (a) Seizure of person or property. --IN GENERAL.
+At the commencement of and during the course ofthroughout an action, allevery remedyies is available that, under the law of the District of Columbia, providesing for seizingure of a person or property for the purpose ofto secureing satisfaction of the potential judgment, ultimately to be entered in the action are available under the circumstances and in the manner provided by the law of the District of Columbia existing at the time the remedy is sought, subject to the following qualifications: (1) any existing statute of the United States governs to the extent to which it is applicable; and (2) the action in which any of the foregoing remedies is used shall be commenced and prosecuted pursuant to these Rules.

+(b) SPECIFIC KINDS OF REMEDIES.
+The remedies thus available under this rule

+- (b) SPECIFIC KINDS OF REMEDIES.
 The remedies thus available under this rule include the following-however designated:

-(1) arrest;,
+- (1) arrest;

-(2) attachment;
+- (2) attachment;

-(3) garnishment;
+- (3) garnishment;

-(4) replevin;
+- (4) replevin;

-(5) sequestration;, and
+- (5) sequestration; and

-(6) other corresponding or equivalent remedies, however designated.
+- (6) other corresponding or equivalent remedies, however designated.

-(c) [Deleted.]
+- (c) [Deleted.]